 1. Register your Program

 Prior to filling out a UPAC program funding request form, requestors must start with the program registration.
 The first step is to reserve space or register your program through Penn State’s 25Live event scheduling website.
-Next, you’ll need to set up a meeting with a program adviser, which can be done through the Events Management Office in 125 HUB.
+Next, you may be prompted to set up a meeting with a program adviser in 125 HUB.
 Some events (like off-campus events) may not need this meeting.

 2. Fill out and Submit your Program Funding Request

 UPAC will consider funding program expenses including honoraria fees, equipment, facility costs, publicity materials, costumes, props, and more.
 On your OrgCentral form, you’ll find areas to list honoraria, honoraria transportation, honoraria lodging, facility expenses and setup costs, and additional expenses.

 On your program funding request form, list the name and full price of every item you plan on requesting from UPAC.
 Make sure that you follow the instructions on the form, answer all questions as fully as possible, and include all necessary information in the description of each line item.
 Once you’ve completed your OrgCentral program funding request, go ahead and submit it!
 If we have any points we need to clarify, we’ll return the request to you for revision or send you an email.

 3. Receive an Allocation Decision and Seek Reimbursement